Folio

 Bishop Museum

-2. Anu’nu’u ke ‘ike: acrylic on plywood, 20x8in irregular shape
+2. ʻAnuʻu Nuʻu Ka ʻIke: acrylic on plywood, 20x8in irregular shape

 Hawai’i Convention Center

-1. Ku like kakou: 10x64ft acrylic on plywood
+1. Ku Like Kakou: 10x64ft acrylic on plywood

-Sheraton Helumoa Waikiki
+Sheraton Waikiki

 1. 3 drums; pahu ka niuaola 3x7 ft

-2. (name) mural collaboration: 6x72ft
+2. Helumoa: 6x72ft

 State Foundation on Culture and Arts